 Graduate School Fairs for fall 2022 are currently being scheduled.
 Please check back frequently for updates.

 Through DocNet, a global consortium representing over 100 business schools, a group of administrative representatives visit colleges and universities to share more information about our programs, student life, and admissions.
 All events are free and open to the public but require registration.
 Student registration for the DocNet Online Recruiting Information sessions is now live here.

-The information sessions are scheduled at the following dates and times:
+The information sessions are scheduled at the following dates:

 The Goizueta Doctoral Program is a sponsoring institution of the PhD Project, an organization that encourages African-Americans, Hispanic-Americans and Native Americans to pursue PhDs in business.
 Beyond support during their doctoral studies, the PhD Project continues to support faculty throughout their career.
-Please visit the website for more information and to apply for the Annual Conference, which will be held November 17-19, 2021.
+Please visit the website for more information and to apply for the Annual Conference, which will be held November 16-17, 2022 in Chicago, IL.
 The deadline to apply for the conference is September 30th and the application is available year-round on the PhD Project website.

 Emory University is an equal opportunity/equal access/affirmative action employer fully committed to achieving a diverse workforce and complies with all applicable Federal and Georgia State laws, regulations, and executive orders regarding non-discrimination and affirmative action in admissions, educational programs and employment.
 Emory University does not discriminate on the basis of race, color, religion, ethnic or national origin, gender, genetic information, age, disability, sexual orientation, gender identity, gender expression, and veteran's status.